LDeer03/web-dev-hw/assignment_07/README.md

 15. Free Response: Summarize your work cycle for this assignment.

       Similarly to past weeks, I went to moodle to see the assignment.
-I started my folder, complete with the index and readme files.
+I started my folder, complete with the standard code in the index and the questions in the readme files.
 Then I started the website learning, filling in my readme answers as I learned them.
 I also updated atom as I learned an element.
 After completing the website tutorials and readings, I watched the a07 walkthrough video.

       I could not get the poster to show up on my Media arts logo video.
 I rewrote and rechecked the code several times and it still didn't work.